Hillsborough sheriff's deputies investigate shooting in Wimauma

 WIMAUMA, Fla. - Hillsborough County sheriff’s deputies are on the scene of a shooting on McArthur Road in Wimauma.

-Officials on the scene are calling it a death investigation, Hillsborough County sheriff’s spokeswoman Cristal Bermudez said.
-The incident could possibly be drug related.
+The incident is being called a death investigation, Hillsborough County sheriff’s spokeswoman Cristal Bermudez said.
+It could possibly be drug related.

 This is a developing story.
 Stay with ABCActionNews.com for updates.